nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Removing priority for assignments : `unprioritize`

-Removes a priority tag for the specified assignment.
+Removes a priority for the specified assignment.

 Format: `unprioritze INDEX`